NinjaMuffin08/ESX_News/README.md

 # ESX_News
 # DO NOT DOWNLOAD.
 FIX COMING TONIGHT

-Interactive News for Fivem ESX with "facebook like" system
+Interactive News for Fivem ESX with "Facebook likes"
 ![alt text](https://i.imgur.com/NQzEMnE.jpg)
 YOU NEED ESX_PROPAGANDA FOR THIS
 Features: